Documentation Index

 You must be familiar with frameworks and how they work.

-To publish your organization’s first framework
+To publish a draft framework

 1. Go to Pricing > Manage.